-- Step 12: Remove from the oven and allow to rest for 20 minutes before cutting into the pie.
+- Step 12: Remove from the oven when golden brown and allow to rest for 20 minutes before cutting into the pie.

 Crawfish Pie is one of those dishes that is all in one.
 You don't really need anything else, however, it is good with a little salad on the side.
 Some crusty garlic bread.
 Mmmmmm.

 Serve 20 minutes after coming out of the oven.
 If you try too soon, it may be a little on the sloppy side and not set completely.
 Tasty sloppy though, if you don't mind that!

 After cooling completely you'll need to keep the pie covered with some foil, or in an airtight container and in the refrigerator.

 To reheat, I recommend the oven for a few minutes.
 The microwave can make the crust a little on the soft side.

 The pie does freeze well, make sure to wrap tightly in plastic wrap and again in foil.
 Allow to defrost in the refrigerator before warming up again.

 🦞 More crawfish recipes:

 On average you're looking at about 20-30 crawfish, however much smaller will get you more (like 40 or so) and bigger monster crawdads will get you about 10-15.